China seeks to wrest offshore rig crown from Singapore, Korea

 “There is an excess of shipbuilding capacity in China.
 To fill their yard capacity, definitely many Chinese yards will have to be more aggressive in the offshore equipment market,” said Gerald Wong, an analyst at Credit Suisse in Singapore.

-More than 28 Chinese yards, including Shanghai Zhenhua Heavy Industries Co (600320.SS), have announced expansion plans to take on offshore projects, he said.
+More than 28 Chinese yards, including Shanghai Zhenhua Heavy Industries Co, have announced expansion plans to take on offshore projects, he said.

 Their share prices have been resilient this year and are backed by a series of ‘buy’ or ‘strong buy’ ratings from securities houses, Thomson Reuters data shows, outperforming benchmark indices and their Chinese peers.